 But making sure you stay on top of trends and get relevant information helps.

 And for that reason I hope these eCommerce statistics gave you some solid insight into what's happening in eCommerce and how consumer habits are changing, so you can make the best catalog marketing strategy possible.

 If I've missed any crucial trends or if you've come across any interesting statistics you'd like to share, please comment or email me and I'll update accordingly.

-Thanks for reading this far! > > And if you're interested in learning more, I recommend checking out our blog > on making your online retail catalogs relevant in 2018 and our in-depth > interview with online catalog designer, Agnes Heinrich's on what sells in > digital spaces.
+Thanks for reading this far!

+And if you're interested in learning more, I recommend checking out our blog on making your retail catalogs relevant to your digital marketing in 2018 and our in-depth interview with online catalog designer, Agnes Heinrich's on what sells in digital spaces.

 For more information on how to increase sales through online catalogs, develop an inspiring shopping experience and harness your user data, click below to read our downloadable eBook.